TJBennett21/Labs-ElevateCyber/README.md

 # Labs-ElevateCyber
-This repo contains some of the pen-testing work I've completed during my time with the company Elevate Cyber
+This repo contains some of the simulated pen-testing work I've completed during my time with the company Elevate Cyber